Last Updated April 30, 2021 Dateline: Mexico City, Mexico

 Dominica’s Citizenship by Investment Program

-For the right price, you can become a citizen of this Dominica.
+For the right price, you can get Dominica citizenship.

 If starting a business is not your cup of tea and you’re looking for something simpler and faster, Dominica’s Citizenship Act does waive any residence requirements for qualified investors, making it possible for interested individuals to obtain Dominican citizenship without ever residing in the country.